Alex-Contrast/harness/k8s_plan.md

 ---

-## Phase 5: Automation & Workflows
+## Phase 5: Automation & Workflows -- Skipping to 6 to learn about helm

 **Goal**: Scheduled indexing, automated maintenance, optional n8n for visual workflows.